-Those wishing to be certified as commissioned lay ministers in the NALC will:
+Those wishing to be certified as a commissioned lay minister in the North American Lutheran Church (NALC) will:

 A. Complete and submit the following to the NALC General Secretary: